 When we speak of the impact of technology on society, we always talk about the positive effects of technology and about how technology has made life easy.
 We talk about the Internet as an information resource and a communication platform and conveniently ignore the fact that an overexposure to it leads to Internet addiction.
 We often discuss how technology has made life easy but easily forget that it has made us overly dependent on it.
 Have you thought of the impact of technology from this point of view?
-I am sure, most of you haven't.
 Let us look at this aspect of technology here.

 Think of the days when there were no computers and no modern means of transport.
 Human life was highly restricted due to the unavailability of technological applications.
 Daily life involved a lot of physical activity.
 Life of the common man was not as luxurious as that of modern times, but he was more active.
 Exercise was integrated into routine physical activities.
 It was contrary to the sedentary lifestyle of today, which leaves no time for exercise and fills days with inactivity and laze.
 Today we don't want to, and thanks to the advancement in technology, don't even need to walk, move around, or exert ourselves physically to great extents in order to get things done.
 We have the world at our fingertips.

 We think of technology as a boon to society.
 I am afraid; it's not completely a boon.
 The Internet has bred many unethical practices like hacking, spamming and phishing.
 Internet crime is on the rise.
 The Internet, being an open platform lacks regulation.
 There is no regulation on the content displayed on websites.
 Internet gambling has become an addiction for many.
 Overexposure to the Internet has taken its toll.
 In this virtual world, you can be who you are not, you can be virtually living even after you die.
 Isn't this weird?
 Children are spending all their time playing online and less or almost no time playing on the ground.
 Youngsters are spending most of their time social networking, missing on the joys of real social life.